geisa/specification/source/api/networking.rst

 The application must be able to reach DNS services from within the container environment by using standard Linux libraries (i.e.: libnss/resolvconf/etc...)

 DNS in a multi-tenant and multi-interface environment can get quite complex.
-For example, an operator may implement their Operator Endpoints using a dedicated private TLD and configure the resolver to direct DNS lookups for that TLD over their private network where other TLDs for Internet Endpoints use a home WiFi or Internet connected Cellular.
+For example, an operator may implement their Operator Endpoints using a dedicated private TLD and configure the resolver to direct DNS lookups for that TLD over their private network where other TLDs for Internet Endpoints use a home Wi-Fi or Internet connected Cellular.